day8/lein-git-inject/README.md

   ;; combine this middleware with a `:clojure-define` in order to ;; inject an ambient build value into a def within your application.
   ;;
-  ;; First, notice the use of the substitution key ":lein-git-inject/version".
+  ;; You'll notice the use of the substitution key ":lein-git-inject/version".
-  ;; At build time, that will be replaced with the value for git tag.
+  ;; At build time, this middleware will replaced that keyword with the value for ;; the current git tag.
   ;; In turn, that value is used within a `:clojure-define` ;; to place it into a def (called "version" within the namespace "some.namespace").
   :shadow-cljs {:builds {:app {:target :browser
                                :release {:compiler-options {:closure-defines {some.namespace.version  :lein-git-inject/version}}}}}}